-Supervisors may be changed in the course of a Ph.D. program, or additional supervisors or co-supervisors may be appointed.
-A request for a change of supervisor may come from the Ph.D. candidate or from one of the supervisors, or the change may be initiated by the Dean.
+The supervisor may be changed in the course of a PhD Program, or co-supervisors may be appointed.
+A request for a change of supervisor may come from the PhD candidate or from the supervisor, or may be initiated by the Dean.

-4. THE FORMAT OF THE Ph.D.
-DISSERTATION
+4. THE FORMAT OF THE PhD DISSERTATION

-Candidates must follow the Ph.D.
-Dissertation Guide and Style Manual issued by the Central Library at UOB.
+Candidates must follow the PhD Dissertation Guide and Style Manual issued by the Central Library at UOB .